Convex-Dev/payment-pointers/README.md

 ### Smart contracts

-Improvement of existing smart contracts (eg. curent fungible token library) and development of new capabititlies (eg. Web Monetization integration) will be bootstrapped ahead of the web-based UI.
+Improvement of existing smart contracts (eg. current fungible token library) and development of new capabilities (eg. Web Monetization integration) will be bootstrapped ahead of the web-based UI.
 After an initial phase of design stabilization, implementation will follow the same timeline as described in the web-based UI.
 Smart contracts will be divided in 2 categories, akin to how [CRQS systems](https://en.wikipedia.org/wiki/Command%E2%80%93query_separation) behave:

-- Transactions for governance: creating revenus streams, shares, transfers, ...
+- Transactions for governance: creating revenue streams, shares, transfers, ...
 - Queries: inspecting governance, payment pointer selection, ...

 Contracts will be written in Convex Lisp, an accessible language [thoroughly documented here](https://convex.world/cvm/data-types/numbers).
 Alongside, code will be extensively commented in English with the intent of making those contracts portable to other languages.
-Repository containing those contracts will provide a rationale and an overview.
+A repository containing those contracts will provide a rationale and an overview.